brandontksmith/CMSC256-A1/readme.md

 	Each component of the assignment runs by passing the program # as an argument to the JAR file i.e. java -jar A1.jar Q<program #> <args>

-COMPILING & THE JAR:
+<h3>COMPILING & THE JAR:<h3>

-	NOTE: You must be in the directory outside of the source code.
-So, we we want to be in the directory that contains com.
+	<strong>NOTE: You must be in the directory outside of the source code.
+So,
+	we want to be in the directory that contains com.</strong>

 	1) Create a new directory called build.
 This is where we will store the compiled classes.